 A similar project was started during a ten months residence at ATNF (Sydney/Australia) with the investigation of SNRs in the Large Magellanic Cloud (LMC) and their interaction with the interstellar medium.
 We successfully applied for high-resolution radio observations of two SNRs (N49, N63A) at the edge of the supergiant shell LMC-4 with the Australia Telescope (AT).
 The resolution of the AT of a few arcsec at convenient radio frequencies enables a detailed comparison with optical as well as high-resolution X-ray data.
 Results of the AT observations were presented for N49 (Dickel et al. 1995) and for N63A (Dickel et al. 1993).

 The X-ray structure of SNRs G54.4-0.3 has been investigated in a mosaic of pointed ROSAT observations taken with the PSPC detector.
 The X-ray image of the SNR displays hot thermal gas filling the interior of the remnant in anti-coincidence to the molecular shell surrounding the SNR.
 The X-ray emission can be fitted with a thermal plasma model (Raymond-Smith) with significant foreground absorption in the Galactic plane.
 Taking into account the results from the ROSAT observations, we successfully applied for X-ray observations of G54.4-0.3 with ASCA; the observations (80 ksec) have been performed and the data are available in the ASCA archive.

-Results of the X-ray analysis, also in comparison with a complete high-resolution map of neutral hydrogen (including zero spacings) of the SNR which has been observed with the DRAO interferometer (Penticton/Canada), were presented at the IAU General Assembly in The Hague (Junkes 1995).
+Results of the X-ray analysis, also in comparison with a complete high-resolution map of neutral hydrogen (including zero spacings) of the SNR which has been observed with the DRAO Synthesis Telescope (Penticton/Canada), were presented at the IAU General Assembly in The Hague (Junkes 1996).